Zilvaro/my-digitalz/README.md

 ![DigitalZ logo](/images/blue-logo.png)

-Welcome!
+# Welcome!

 The idea is to develop a digital solution for SME or non-profits where they can, without any investment into development or licenses, equip themselves with crowdfunding, crowdsourcing and e-commerce tools to run and grow their business.
 It has been my experience from the last 7 years that such solution would be very relevant and in demand (one of the potential cleints would be "DKIRU", starting field operation in Mexico).
 This thought is supported by 2021-2027 EU initiative #AStrongerigitalEurope where the aim is to dramatically increase the use of digital tools and data usage for the growth of Small & Medium Enterprises (SMEs).

-Typically, a start-up, a small company or an association have a great idea, publish a facebook or business website and even connect to the e-commerce solution.
+Typically, a start-up, a small company or an association have a great idea, publish facebook or business website and even connect to an e-commerce solution.
 However, the engagement from the business partners remain very low, because many tools are passive and you have to use several of them (WhatsApp, Facebook, Kickstarter, Shopify and a few more) to achieve the business impact.
-DigitaZ should be a unifying platform with several unique features that satisfy most of the business engagement needs in one platform.
+DigitaZ should be an unifying platform with several unique features that satisfy most of the business engagement needs in one platform.

 The working version of the mobile-web pages (static several pages, made with html & css) can be found [here](https://zilvaro.github.io/my-digitalz/index.html).